l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Of course, don't cut the regular aid that keeps the Okinawa government running.

 ## Conclusion: Creative Digital Industry with beautiful Beaches
-*   Okinawa stops relying on the "Cheap Beach" trade.
 *   Okinawans do not have to pay for expensive cars.
 *   Okinawans get high-paying creative jobs.
 *   The economy creates a product that China cannot switch off.
-*   Okinawa gets economic independence, and the people of Okinawa become wealthier.
-*   Okinawans will love democracy because democracy has actually provided a visible good change to them.
+*   Okinawans will value democracy because democracy has actually provided a visible good change.

-**You will enjoy a beautiful beach after the creative work.**
+**Enjoy beautiful beaches after the creative work.**
 This is the unique Okinawa that attracts talent from all over the world.